-The circle represents the time we are discussing in this section
+The red circle above indicates the time we discuss in this section

 Names of the Yamato School Sword-smiths